performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 PCP Distributed Operation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-PCPdistributed operationFrom a purely pragmatic viewpoint, a single
+From a purely pragmatic viewpoint, a single
 workstation must be able to monitor the concurrent performance of
 multiple remote hosts.
 At the same time, a single host may be subject to
 monitoring from multiple remote workstations.

-client-server architectureThese requirements suggest a classic
+These requirements suggest a classic
 client-server architecture, which is exactly what PCP uses to provide
 concurrent and multiconnected access to performance metrics, independent
 of their host location.